 - Each side of a peering association is set up independently.
 Peering will be active only when the configuration from both sides matches.
 Either side can choose to delete the peering association at any time.

 - Peering and the option to import and export custom routes can be configured for one VPC network even before the other VPC network is created.
-Although route exchange only occurs after both sides of the have been configured.
+Although route exchange only occurs after both sides have been configured.

 - VPC peers always exchange all subnet routes.
 You can also exchange custom routes (static and dynamic routes), depending on whether the peering configurations have been configured to import or export them.
 For more information, see Importing and exporting custom routes.

 - Subnet and static routes are global.
 Dynamic routes can be regional or global, depending on the VPC network's dynamic routing mode.